sdsc/sdsc-summer-institute-2023/3.2_data_management/tutorials/FILESYSTEMS.md

 [train108@exp-9-56 job_24472115]$
 ```

-And then check to make sure you'vegot the copy in your HOME directory.
+And then check to make sure you've got the copy in your HOME directory.

 *Command 1:*
 ```